Skip to content

 Patterns can be:

-When a pattern matches, the detector fires the configured tool calls — typically quests.create, agents.spawn, or message_to.
+When a pattern matches, the detector fires the configured tool calls — typically quests.create or message_to.
 Other detectors can fire on the same event without conflict; events fan out.

 Scheduled cadences

-A scheduled event is a row with cron='<expr>' and a tool call to fire when the cron tick lands.
-The runtime's scheduler walks the active set every minute.
+A scheduled event is a row whose pattern is schedule:<cron-expr> (e.g. schedule:0 9 * * *) with the tool calls to fire when the cron tick lands.
+The runtime's scheduler walks the active set every minute and strips the schedule: prefix to read the expression.
+There is no cron.tick event — the cron expression is the pattern.

 Cadence Use